stdm/stdm.github.io/_posts/2025-12-04-Pro-human-AI.md

 This question is hard to answer once and for all, but after surveying the literature across psychology, anthropology, sociology, and theology, the following core properties appear to point in the direction of the sufficiently agreeable and complete [^5]:

-Humans are (-> a)
+Humans are (cp. pillar (a) above)...
--	Relational and social: We cannot live in isolation, hence we seek connection to an other [^6].
+-	**Relational and social**: We cannot live in isolation, hence we seek connection to an other [^6].
--	Free and autonomous: We are fiercely independent; revoking a human's right to have any say in their own affairs (i.e., slavery) has been rightly abolished [^7].
+-	**Free and autonomous**: We are fiercely independent; revoking a human's right to have any say in their own affairs (i.e., slavery) has been rightly abolished [^7].
--	Driven to shape: Everyone rules about their own circle of influence, exhibiting a drive to shape their environment [^8].
+-	**Driven to shape**: Everyone rules about their own circle of influence, exhibiting a drive to shape their environment [^8].
--	Embodied and limited: Arguably, we are not especially fond of most of the limitations of our mind and body, but as Neil Lawrence points out in "The Atomic Human", this is also what shapes our intelligence and humanity; becoming limitless hence is becoming less fully human, which is a qualitative regress [^9].
+-	**Embodied and limited**: Arguably, we are not especially fond of most of the limitations of our mind and body, but as Neil Lawrence points out in "The Atomic Human", this is also what shapes our intelligence and humanity; becoming limitless hence is becoming less fully human, which is a qualitative regress [^9].
--	Transcendent: At the least, we all seek purpose and meaning [^10].
+-	**Transcendent**: At the least, we all seek purpose and meaning [^10].

 #### A product design methodology

-Pro-human AI design then is the habit of taking into account, when designing any *specific AI system* for a *specific use case*, how this system interacts with each of these properties (-> b): Is any stakeholder's competency to exhibit one or more of these traits diminished profoundly by the AI system?
+Pro-human AI design then is the habit of taking into account, when designing any *specific AI system* for a *specific use case*, how this system interacts with each of these properties (cp. pillar (b) above): Is any stakeholder's competency to exhibit one or more of these traits diminished profoundly by the AI system?
 For example, does work become meaningless?
 Is the user's ability to form meaningful human relationships or act socially reduced?
 Would their feeling of agency be weakened, the free forming of opinion manipulated?
-Then, countermeasures can be considered alongside other factors of product design (-> c).
+Then, countermeasures can be considered alongside other factors of product design (cp. pillar (c) above).

 ### Join us!